Birds of Prey: And the fantabulous emancipation of female filmmakers

 But before all that, Birds of Prey, directed by Cathy Yan, opens on Feb.
 7.

-That's a huge female roster, but you won't miss any of the action/superhero tropes we are used to seeing in big tentpoles.
+That's a huge female roster, but you won't miss any of the action/superhero tropes we're used to seeing in big tentpoles.

 "It's a real fallacy that action movies are for boys and men.
 I grew up loving action movies, as did Margot [Robbie]," Birds of Prey's screenwriter Christina Hodson tells me over the phone from London.
 She and Robbie developed the movie together after bonding over pizza and mimosas during their first business meeting.